High Park fire: Development

 Due to extreme burning conditions, poor access and rapid fire-spread, it became quickly clear the fire would impact multiple residential areas and evacuations were called for an increasing area through the day.
 Areas evacuated included Buckhorn Canyon, Paradise Parke, Stove Prairie, Flower Road, Rist Canyon, Paradise Park, Poudre Park, Poudre Canyon, Davis Ranch, Whale Rock, Pine Acres and other areas.
 The evacuation lasted nearly 21 days –– much longer than other large Colorado fires.
 Evacuation was conducted via reverse 911 calls, then by door-to-door visits by Fire Department and Law Enforcement.
 Since the area was served by overhead power and phone lines, power and phone were lost very rapidly.
 Furthermore, the area was not served by cellular service.
 These factors, plus damage to basic infrastructure, were key limiters in re-patriation.
 Residents would be returning to very dangerous conditions and with no effective communications.
+In total, High Park Fire destroyed more than 259 homes and many additional structures including RCVFD Fire Station 4.

 High Park Fire burned aggressively and with high intensity for days.
-Two weeks after its ignition, the fire burned into a subdivision north of the Poudre River, where, despite days of preparation, it destroyed more than 50 homes.
+Two weeks after its ignition, the fire burned into a subdivision north of the Poudre River, where, despite days of preparation, it destroyed more than 50 additional homes on that day.